 “My sons had the worst problem with stinky feet when they wore shoes without socks.
 We fought the shoe odor by sloshing rubbing alcohol around in the shoes and dumping it out.
 We rotated the shoes every-which-a-way.
 Then after we dumped the alcohol, we set the shoes in front of the refrigerator exhaust (where the warm air blows) to dry.
 The alcohol dried faster than water and didn’t damage any shoes we used it in.”

-We can’t promise that alcohol won’t damage shoes, but that is one approach we hear frequently.
+We can’t promise that alcohol won’t damage shoes, but it is one approach we hear frequently.
 You can learn more about home remedies for foot odor in our free Guide to Solutions for Smelly Feet.

 Another mother had a question about super smelly feet: